MP Estate Planning UK

 DIY Will vs Solicitor: Which is safer?

-For very simple estates — for example, one property, modest savings and clear beneficiaries — a well-made DIY document can work.
-For most households, using a solicitor reduces risk.
-Solicitors tailor wording, check formalities and advise on tax, trusts and potential family claims.
-We usually recommend legal advice when property, business interests, overseas assets, blended families or vulnerable dependants are involved.
+For very simple estates — for example, one property held jointly with a spouse, modest savings and clear beneficiaries — a well-made DIY will can work.
+For most households, using a solicitor reduces risk significantly.
+Solicitors tailor wording, check formalities and advise on inheritance tax, trusts and potential family claims under the Inheritance (Provision for Family and Dependants) Act 1975.
+We usually recommend legal advice when property ownership is complex, business interests exist, overseas assets are held, blended families are involved, or vulnerable dependants need protecting.

 Why does making a will matter for an estate in the UK?

-A will lets you direct who inherits, who looks after children and who manages your estate.
-Without one, intestacy rules decide outcomes.
-That can leave out unmarried partners, create unexpected distributions and increase delays and family disputes.
-Clear instructions protect loved ones and reduce probate stress.
+A will lets you direct who inherits, who looks after your children as guardian, and who manages your estate as executor.
+Without one, the intestacy rules of England and Wales decide outcomes — and they follow a rigid formula.
+That can leave out unmarried partners entirely, create unexpected distributions, and increase both delays and family disputes.
+With the average English home now worth around £290,000 and the inheritance tax nil rate band frozen at £325,000 since 2009, clear instructions protect loved ones and help reduce the IHT bill.

 What happens if someone dies without a will — who can inherit?

-Intestacy rules set a fixed order of relatives who inherit.
-Spouses and civil partners take priority, followed by children, parents and siblings.
-Unmarried partners usually get nothing automatically.
-This can force sales of property or lead to claims from disappointed relatives.
+The intestacy rules set a fixed order: spouses and civil partners take priority, followed by children, parents, siblings, and then more distant relatives.
+Unmarried partners receive nothing automatically, regardless of how long the relationship lasted.
+This can force the sale of property to satisfy the intestacy formula, or lead to claims from disappointed relatives under the Inheritance Act.

 How can an unmarried partner be protected?